Are You Sure Your Rottweiler Is a Purebred? Here’s How to Check!

-If you are searching for the perfect new pet and you want a purebred Rottweiler, then you need to be able to tell by its appearance if it is indeed purebred.
+If you are searching for the perfect new pet and want a purebred Rottweiler, then you need to be able to tell by its appearance if it is indeed purebred.

-Dogs don’t have to be registered to be purebred, because one of the parent dogs may be the perfect size and shape of a Rottweiler without papers.
+Dogs don’t have to be registered to be purebred because one of the parent dogs may be the perfect size and shape of a Rottweiler without papers.

 How To Tell If an Adult Dog is a Purebred Rottweiler

 Checking the dog’s appearance against the American Kennel Club (AKC) standards can tell you if a dog is purebred.
-Adult Rottweilers are versatile, gentle, and loving dogs with amazing strength, power, intelligence, and the ability to protect their family at all times.
+Adult Rottweilers are versatile, gentle, and loving dogs with great strength, power, intelligence, and the ability to protect their family at all times.
 They have short, smooth coats that are shiny and very muscular bodies.